 Matt is a photojournalist and adventurer who has volunteered on two prior Yatras—2013’s in West Bengal and 2016’s in Gujarat.
 He’s traveled to dozens of countries, from North Korea to Iraq, and his work has appeared in numerous publications including VICE, AJ+, Public Radio International, Mic and the Global Post.

 Charly is a creative producer whose most recent work, In Tune, a documentary chronicling the life of Georgia jazz legend, Ben Tucker, will premiere on PBS in 2018.
 Her short films have appeared in film festivals worldwide, and in 2017 she received a Red Dot Award for her short narrative, Little Elegy.

-Chris is a director, editor and environmentalist who has spent time searching for new lifeforms in the Caribbean Sea and living among Amazon Rainforest tribes.
-He has developed storytelling platforms and films for the UN, The Wall Street Journal, National Geographic, Disney Conservation Fund, Galapagos Conservancy and Bloomberg.
+Chris is a creative producer, conservation photographer, and environmentalist who has spent time searching for new lifeforms in the Caribbean Sea and living among Amazon Rainforest tribes.
+He has developed storytelling platforms and films for the UN, The Wall Street Journal, Amplify Education, Galapagos Conservancy, and Bloomberg.

 Vaitahavya has been credited as an Indian feature film cinematographer, associate director and story writer.
 He is a graduate of Hyderabad's acclaimed Annapurna International School of Film and Media and served as 1st Assistant Camera on the Telugu comedy feature Naruda Donoruda.

 Venkat is an engineering student at Visakhapatnam's GITAM University, focusing on environmental conservation and protection.
 A native Telugu speaker, he served as an in-field translator and navigated the crew through the Araku Valley.
 Venket also operated sound and managed gear.